brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 ### ✨ What's New in This Version:

 ### Known Improvements Needed:
-- [ ] redesign "conflict dialog" with vectors instead of emojis do Modern lightweight design improvements for the conflict dialog to be a 2 column instead of 1 and other needed changes also

 ### Test 1: Basic Publish
 - Status: ✅ PASS